vitor2233/semanaOmnistack-10/README.md

 ### Setup

-> Setup backend
+> Setup backend.
-If you don't have mongoDB database, you have to create one
+(If you don't have mongoDB database, you have to create one).

 ```shell
 $ cd backend